rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 and 1 as minor number.

-You can use the pretty print (`-p`) flag as shown in the following example to make this column display the actual device name (such as sda, sda1, or sdb1):
+You can use the pretty print (`-p`) flag as shown in the following example to make the column display the actual device name (such as sda, sda1, or sdb1):

     sar -p -d 1 1